k5map/BalloonTelemetry/README.md

 * Downloads transmitted position data from [WSPR Live](https://wspr.live/)
 * Matches position data
 * Depending on which tracker is selected, will decode data within position data to obtain telemetry data
-* Uploads processed data to different websites based on INI config file
+* Uploads processed data to different websites based on CFG config file
 * If set in CFG config file, will also output data to flat file
   - Telemetry data saved:  callsign, time, channel, grid, speed, altitude, temp

 ## Contribute

-Don't hesitate to report any issues, or suggest improvements.
-Just visit the [issues page](https://github.com/k5map/BalloonTelemetry/issues).
+Don't hesitate to report any issues, or suggest improvements; just visit the [issues page](https://github.com/k5map/BalloonTelemetry/issues).
 If you wish to assist with development, please contact me prior to making a Pull request.

 ## Installation